Lack of TABC Compliance Has Consequences That Can Trigger an Investigation

 Administrative Warning

-Late or missing reports generate formal warnings that go on your record and can affect future renewals.
+A compliance issue identified by the report or a missing report may generate formal citations or warnings that go on your records and can affect future risk management and renewals.

 Suspension or Cancellation